-This course covers the skills needed to effectively implement group care for infants, toddlers, and two-year olds.
-Emphasis is placed on child development and developmentally appropriate practices.
-Upon completion, students should be able to identify, plan, select materials and equipment, and implement and evaluate a developmentally appropriate curriculum.
+This course introduces discovery experiences in math and science.
+Topics include concepts, facts, phenomena, and skills in each area.
+Upon completion, students should be able to identify, plan, select materials and equipment, and implement and evaluate developmentally appropriate curriculum materials.